Chronic Wasting Disease and traditional foods

 Traditional foods influence much more than health.
 They are closely linked to culture, identity, way of life and overall health and well-being.

-If you hunt, handle or eat traditional foods like deer, elk, caribou or moose, it is important to know about chronic wasting disease.
+If you hunt, handle, or eat traditional foods like deer, elk, caribou, or moose, or are a land steward, it is important to know about chronic wasting disease.

-Chronic wasting disease (CWD) is a disease of the brain and nervous system that affects white-tailed deer, mule deer, moose, elk, red deer and reindeer.
+Chronic wasting disease (CWD) is a disease of the brain and nervous system that has been reported in white-tailed deer, mule deer, moose, elk, and red deer in Canada.
+There is concern that the caribou population may be susceptible to CWD but, as of June 2025, no cases have been reported in caribou.

 CWD belongs to the family of diseases known as transmissible spongiform encephalopathies (TSEs).
 While it shares features with similar diseases that affect cattle and sheep, CWD is only known at this time to naturally affect members of the deer (cervid) family.
 CWD is fatal to these animals.